 Jenise has experience with and enjoys all age groups and most mental health issues.
 She works well with children, couples and individuals.
-She does great work with, couples therapy, and play and sand tray therapy with children.
+She does great work with couples therapy and play and sand tray therapy with children.
 She also enjoys helping people through life’s transitions, including aging concerns.
-She has also worked with all of the following: domestic violence, rape, and sexual assault survivors, anxiety, depression, substance abuse, family dynamics, couples work, individuals and family work.
+She has also worked with all of the following: domestic violence, rape, sexual assault survivors, anxiety, depression, substance abuse, family dynamics, couples work, individuals and family work.

 Cliff has over 15 years of experience in prevention and treatment of substance abuse and mental health disorders throughout the continuum of care.
 He specializes in working with males that are in late adolescence and throughout their adult lifespan.
 Clif uses empathic and motivational enhancement techniques that strengthens the attachment and relationship between client and therapist in order to address the nature and nurture of the problem at hand.
 His mastery in cognitive behavioral therapy and non-judgement allows clients to work through anger, obsessions and compulsions, depression, anxiety, mania, and other disruptions and addictions.
 Clif is also very attuned to working with lesbian, gay and transgender minorities.
 Additionally, he has success in working with suicide attempt survivors.